The Principal Dev – Masterclass for Tech Leads

 Custom units for time and memory

-vizb bench.json -t ms -m MB
+vizb bench.txt -t ms -m MB

 Chart Types